jmueller187/Credit_Risk_Analysis/README.md

 After sampling the data with each of these algorighms, we evaluated metrics that were gathered to determine which model (if any) could be used to predict future high risk customers.

 ## Results:
-Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all six machine learning models.
-Use screenshots of your outputs to support your results.
-Our results and the key metrics obtained from each sampling model are liste below:
+Our results and the key metrics obtained from each sampling model are listed here.
+Our key metrics are defined as follows:<br>
+Balanced Accuracy Score: The average of recall obtained on each class.
+Precision: Percentage of positive predictions that are correct.
+Recall: Percentage of actual positive results that are predicted correctly.
+F1 / Harmonic Mean: Single summary statistic balancing Precision and Recall.

 #### 1. Random Oversampling --
 - Balanced Accuracy Score: 0.6573
 - Precision (high risk): 0.01